Teradata/stacki-wiki/One-package-tag-for-multiple-rpms.md

 </package>
 ```

-Because, well, it works and it's less typing, and if a human only has a certain number of keystrokes in their wrists and fingers before debilitating injury.
-I have two keystrokes left.
+Because, well, it works and it's less typing, and if a human only has a certain number of keystrokes in their wrists and fingers before debilitating injury, I have two keystrokes left.

 You should still be able to use conditionals too: